-Results of the 2013 We the People State High School Competition
+Results of the 2014 We the People State High School Competition

 The schools finished in the following order:

-- First Place: Grant High School
+- First Place: Lincoln High School

-- Second Place: Lincoln High School
+- Second Place: Grant High School

-- Third Place: Lake Oswego High School
+- Third Place: Franklin High School

-- Fourth Place: Franklin High School
+- Fourth Place: Lake Oswego High School

 - Fifth place: Central Catholic High School